vetienne74/DjanGo/README.md

 # Directory description

-appli: applications (not yet available)

 bin: binaries

 build: compilation directory (Makefile is there)

+demo: some applications in geophysics and sound modelling

 env: environment scripts